aramatsolrac/todolist/README.md

 # Todo List App

-It's a simple TodoList App using React.
+It's a simple Todo List App using React.js.

 ## Table of contents